GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

 # Writing Your First E2E Test

-There are eight phases to writing your first GuardianUI end-to-end test:
+There are eight phases to writing your first e2e test using GuardianTest:

 1. Forked network initialization
 2. Navigation to the dApp